nathanRamaNoodles/Noodle-Synth/README.md

 ## Demonstration

-   Check out the video below for a Legend of Zelda music demostration.
+   (Video coming soon)Check out the video below for a Legend of Zelda music demostration.
 In the video, an Arduino Nano outputs two voices.
 The arduino uses a vibrating motor as a percussion instrument, and an RGB LED to add some fire to the show.
 The delay function is not used at all :)

 ## Advantages
 * This Arduino Library makes an Arduino board play music in the background while running your program(Assuming your code doesn't have any delay).